 How is the weather looking?

 It is looking great!
-High of 86 degrees, low of 72 for Saturday.
-Only a 10% chance of rain.
+High of 87 degrees, low of 70 for Saturday.
+And right now the forecast says there is a 0% chance of rain.
 Don't forget the sunscreen!

 What rules are you going by?

 We use USATF 13-14 age group rules, unless otherwise stated.
 We are sanctioned by the USATF.